-Law, Authority, or Factor Mitigation Measure Endangered Species Endangered Species Act of 1973, particularly section 7; 50 CFR Part 402 removal of trees.
-If any tree clearing is to be proposed, the project will need to be re-evaluated for impacts to threatened and endangered species.
-If a Puerto Rican Boa (Boa) is found in the project activity site, work shall cease until the Boa moves off site on its own.
-If the Boa does not move off site, the construction manager shall contact the Puerto Rico DNER to relocate the Boa.
-Historic Preservation General Condition: National Historic Preservation Act of 1966, particularly sections 106 and 110; 36 CFR Part 800 If historic properties are discovered, unanticipated effects on historic properties are found, or cultural materials are encountered, work should cease in the immediate area; work can continue where no historic properties or cultural materials are present.
+Law, Authority, or Factor Mitigation Measure Endangered Species Endangered Species Act of 1973, particularly section 7; 50 CFR Part 402 General Condition: The current project activities do not involve the removal of trees.
+If any tree clearing is to be proposed, the project will need to be re-evaluated for impacts to Threatened and Endangered Species.
+If a Puerto Rican Boa (Boa) is found in the project activity site, work shall cease until the Boa moves off on its own.
+If the Boa does not move off, the Construction Manager shall contact the Puerto Rico DNER and ask for them to relocate the Boa.

+Historic Preservation National Historic Preservation Act of 1966, particularly sections 106 and 110; 36 CFR Part 800 General Condition: If historic properties are discovered, unanticipated effects on historic properties are found, or cultural materials are encountered, work should cease in the immediate area; work can continue where no historic properties or cultural materials are present.
 Please contact PRDOH to consult on further actions that may be necessary to protect historic properties or cultural materials.
-Soil Suitability/ Slope/ Erosion/ Drainage/ Storm Water Runoff Soil suitability will be assessed prior to construction and will be addressed during local permitting processes.
-Contractors will be required to use best management practices during construction if erosion impacts will occur.
-Any necessary permits should be obtained by the contractor from the appropriate department prior to construction activities.
-The Land Owner and/or Contractor must contact the Permit Management Office of the Department of Economic Development to determine which permits will be required for the project.
-A DNER Well Drilling Permit is required prior to construction.
+Conformance with Plans / Compatible Land Use and Zoning / Scale and Urban Design Any necessary construction permits should be obtained by the applicant and/or contractor from the appropriate department prior to construction activities.
+Soil Suitability/ Slope/ Erosion/ Drainage/ Storm Water Runoff Soil suitability will be assessed prior to construction.
+Contractors will be required to use stormwater best management practices during construction if erosion impacts will occur.
+Department of Natural and Environmental Resources (DNER) authorization may be required for any extraction, removal, excavation, and dredging of the components of the earth's crust.
+Vegetation, Wildlife Department of Economic Development and Commerce authorization may be required for pruning.
+The landowner and/or the contractor will contact the Permit Management Office to determine permits and authorizations required prior to construction.
 Hazards and Nuisances including Site Safety and Noise Contractors will be required to provide health and safety plans and monitoring during construction.
 Contractors will be required to comply with the applicable local noise ordinances.
 Noise impacts will be mitigated by restricting construction activities to daylight hours.
 Solid Waste Disposal / Recycling All construction debris will be disposed of at the proper facilities for the debris type (i.e. construction waste).